 - Taco seasoning.
 I use Taco Bell seasoning but use your favorite brand or mix up your own blend of taco spices if you're into that!

 - Cheddar cheese.
 I use pre-shredded cheese to save time.
 You could shred your own if you prefer.
+You can also use Mexican or Fiesta blend cheese.
+Or crumbled Cotija cheese for that Mexican street corn vibe.

 - Green onions.
 These give so much flavor and also add a bit of crunchy texture.
 Don't leave these out!